Autoimmune conditions and premature aging

 Changes in epigenetic mechanisms modify our immune system function and contribute to faster and unhealthier ageing.

-Immunity and inflammation is tightly connected: autoimmune disorders are supported by inflammation and in turn they increase the inflammation locking us into a vicious circle.
+Hashimoto’s, underactive thyroid and inflammation are tightly connected: Hashimoto’s is supported by inflammation and in turn it increases the inflammation leading us into a vicious circle.

 What you eat is who you are, but also who your biological grandchildren will be.